feldera/feldera/docs/docs/intro.md

    :::

-2. Launch containers for the demo, including the DBSP manager, Postgres to support it, and a SecOps demo that uses Redpanda.
+2. Launch containers for the demo, including the pipeline manager, Postgres to support it, and a SecOps demo that uses Redpanda.
 From the directory where you ran the command above: